-The display driver must allocate a runtime memory buffer for creating dynamic images when using MicroUI Image. createImage() methods that explicitly create mutable images.

-The display driver may choose to return an empty buffer.
-Thus, calling MicroUI Image.createImage() methods will result in a java.lang.OutOfMemoryError exception.
+The display driver must reserve a runtime memory buffer for creating dynamic images when using MicroUI ResouceImage and BufferedImage classes methods.
+The display driver may choose to reserve an empty buffer.
+Thus, calling MicroUI methods will result in a MicroUIException exception.